 There is no preparation needed for this test.
 Ask your health care provider about any medicines you are taking that may affect the test results.
-Do not stop taking any medicines without first asking your health care provider.
+DO NOT stop taking any medicines without first asking your provider.

-Medicines you may need to temporarily stop include:
+Medicines you may need to stop for a short time include:

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

-Your doctor will order this test if you have symptoms or signs of an overactive or underactive thyroid gland.
+Your provider will order this test if you have symptoms or signs of an overactive or underactive thyroid gland.
 It is also used to monitor treatment of these conditions.